The Java Virtual Machine

 One use of interpreters is to execute high-level language programs.
 For example, the programming language Lisp is usually executed by an interpreter rather than a compiler.
 However, interpreters have another purpose: they can let you use a machine-language program meant for one type of computer on a completely different type of computer.
-For example, there is a program called "Soft Windows" that runs on Macintosh computers.
-Soft Windows is an interpreter that executes machine-language programs written for IBM-PC-clone computers running Windows 3.1.
-If you run Soft Windows on your Macintosh, you can run any Windows 3.1 program.
-(Unfortunately, it will run much more slowly than it would on an actual IBM clone.
-The problem is that Soft Windows executes several Macintosh machine-language instructions for each PC machine-language instruction in the program it is interpreting.
+For example, there is a program called "Virtual PC" that runs on Macintosh computers.
+Virtual PC is an interpreter that executes machine-language programs written for IBM-PC-clone computers.
+If you run Virtual PC on your Macintosh, you can run any PC program, including programs written for Windows 95 or 98.
+(Unfortunately, a PC program will run much more slowly than it would on an actual IBM clone.
+The problem is that Virtual PC executes several Macintosh machine-language instructions for each PC machine-language instruction in the program it is interpreting.
 Compiled programs are inherently faster than interpreted programs.)

 Why, you might wonder, use the intermediate Java bytecode at all?
 Why not just distribute the original Java program and let each person compile it into the machine language of whatever computer they want to run it on?
 There are many reasons.
 First of all, a compiler has to understand Java, a complex high-level language.
 The compiler is itself a complex program.
 A Java bytecode interpreter, on the other hand, is a fairly small, simple program.
 This makes it easy to write a bytecode interpreter for a new type of computer; once that is done, that computer can run any compiled Java program.
 It would be much harder to write a Java compiler for the same computer.